 By Alessandra Iellamo

-Isabella, 25, wants to reduce her carbon footprint by buying second hand.
-She has been a loyal Ganni customer since 2020.
+Isabella, 25, has been a loyal Ganni customer since 2020.

-“I think now people are more aware of what they have in their closet, and they try to go away from fast fashion” says Evelyn Nerona, assistant store manager at Ganni Postmodern.
-“The results from the circular business model are very good, and that’s why there are potential benefits and I see it as one of the biggest business opportunities the world has ever seen”.
+Evelyn Nerona, assistant store manager at GANNI Postmodern, explains, “I think people now are more aware of what they have in their closet, and they try to go away from fast fashion.
+The results from the circular business model are very good, and that’s why there are potential benefits, and I see it as one of the biggest business opportunities the world has ever seen.”

 How will the future of fashion look like?